Poems not yet published

 Mary Dale watercolor

-Put aside mundane dreams of love —
+Trash mundane dreams of love —

-Godiva chocolate, roses, candies,
+Godiva chocolate, candies,

-heart-shaped, purple, pink, white,
+hear-shaped, purple, pink, white,

-inscribed Kiss Me, Be Mine.
+inscribed Kiss Me, I’m yours, Be Mine.

 Forget Trader Joe, Whole Food

-natural, organic love — Costco, too,
+natural, organic love, Costco, too,

-hulking packs of ten tiny loves
+big packs of ten tiny loves

 stashed on the shelf, way back.

-Time to taste the brioche of love,
+Time to taste brioche of love,

 dinner-plate size, buttery, light,

-with a gigantic AMORE inscribed
+with AMORE inscribed HUGE

 on top, the frosting, golden GOLD.

-You, properly adored, showered
+Presidentially adored, showered

 with jewelry, clothes.
 Whisked

-to instant bliss — not by Sentra
+to instant bliss — not in Sentra

-to my penthouse of pleasure
+to my all-so-white penthouse

-by a sleek, purring Lexus of love.
+in a purring Lexus of love.

 Love song